SEMOSS/community/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

-### What Priority Level would you ascribe to this feature?

-Is this a high priority feature that your team needs for the current sprint, can it be put into our engineering team's future sprint, or is it a nice to have.

 ### Additional context
 Add any other context or screenshots about the feature request here.